gapost/qdaq/README.md

 - a library of C++ objects for various Daq-related tasks
 - a set of widgets suitable for Daq applications
 - a scripting interface based on javascript and QtScript
-- a complete application for executing and debugging QDaq scripts#QDaq
+- a complete application for executing and debugging QDaq scripts